SortableJS/Sortable/README.md

 #### `direction` option
 Direction that the Sortable should sort in.
 Can be set to `'vertical'`, `'horizontal'`, or a function, which will be called whenever a target is dragged over.
+Must return `'vertical'` or `'horizontal'`.

 Read more: https://github.com/SortableJS/Sortable/wiki/Swap-Thresholds-and-Direction#direction